-The U.S. housing market has demonstrated significant resiliency amidst the broader economic dislocation caused by the outbreak of COVID-19.
-Low interest rates have helped to support housing affordability, medical concerns and lifestyle preferences have driven people to move from densely populated urban areas to suburban communities where social distancing is more easily achieved, and shelter-in-place directives have reinforced the value of homeownership - all of which contributed to an influx of new home buyers, record levels of purchase demand, and nationwide house price appreciation.
+The U.S. housing market demonstrated significant resiliency amidst the broader economic dislocation caused by the outbreak of COVID-19.
+Low interest rates helped to support housing affordability, medical concerns and lifestyle preferences drove people to move from densely populated urban areas to suburban communities where social distancing was more easily achieved, and shelter-in-place directives reinforced the value of homeownership - all of which contributed to an influx of new home buyers, record levels of purchase demand, and nationwide house price appreciation.